Channeling Steve Jobs, Apple seeks design perfection at new "spaceship" campus

 (Editing by Jonathan Weber and Edward Tobin)

-* Zodiac, Safran reach deal (Recasts, adds quote and detail, updates prices)
+* Torex Gold Resources Inc - an internal investigation is underway to determine cause of accident

-May 25 Canadian Imperial Bank of Commerce , Canada's fifth-biggest lender, reported a 11.4 percent rise in second-quarter earnings, helped by growth in its wealth management and capital markets businesses.
+May 25 Canadian Imperial Bank of Commerce , Canada's fifth-biggest lender, reported a better-than-expected second-quarter profit, helped by growth across its businesses.

-LONDON, May 25 A dovish Fed and a dollar retreat boosted emerging markets on Thursday, with stocks approaching two-year highs and the yuan scaling a two-month peak a day after a credit ratings downgrade.
+TORONTO, May 25 Royal Bank of Canada reported an 11 percent increase in second quarter earnings, beating market forecasts, helped by a strong performance in its capital markets and wealth management businesses.